 - how we measure the data, for example, sample size and collection method

-- time periods covered, for example, the time periods and geography covered by the data
+- the time periods and geography covered by the data

 Use a clear subheading for each topic to direct users to this information.
 For example, “Data source”, “Collection method”, “Coverage” and “Upcoming changes”.

-For users who need more detail, include links to the Quality and Methodology Information (QMI) report and the user guide under a subheading called “Quality”.
+If necessary, summarise upcoming changes to the statistics, such as improvements to the data collection method or quality.
+For users who need more detail, include links to the and the user guide under a subheading called “Quality”.

-When linking to the QMI, using the following standard text:
+When linking to the QMI, use the following standard text.

-This section should include only text; it should provide summary information and so should not need any charts or tables.
+The measuring the data section should only include text; it should provide summary information and so should not need any charts or tables.